skip to content

 Unless the court orders otherwise, a respondent has 14 days from service of the originating application to file a Response (Form 56).
 If a respondent wishes to rely on any additional facts the respondent must file a responding affidavit (Form 12) to set out the facts they intend to rely on.

 The courts hold a hearing early in the progress of the action.
-The court may decide to hold a settlement conference after the filing of the first defence or response to try and settle the claim.
+The court may decide to hold a settlement conference after the filing of the first defence or response to try to settle the claim.
 If the conference is not successful, the courts will not hold any more settlement conferences, but will hold directions hearings and listing conferences to oversee the progress of the matter to trial.

-District Court and Supreme Court : Last Revised: Wed Aug 19th 2020
+District Court and Supreme Court : Last Revised: Thu Oct 23rd 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.